Getting Started with Confluence Data Center

 - AWS (Amazon Web Services) – see Running Confluence Data Center in AWS

-If you're migrating from Confluence Server to Confluence Data Center, follow the instructions outlined in Migrate from Server to Data Center.
+If you're migrating from Confluence Server to Confluence Data Center, follow the instructions outlined in Upgrade from Confluence Server to Data Center.

 Before deploying Confluence Data Center to production, we recommend thoroughly testing the installation.
 Head to our Data Center migration plan for detailed advice about testing and launching to production.